 - 1. The Degree of Master of Social Work (MSW) may be conferred by the University of Glasgow in the Faculty of Social Sciences. - 2.
 Candidates shall be graduates of the University or of another University recognised for the purpose by the Senatus Academicus except that mature students with exceptional qualifications who are not graduates may be admitted on the recommendation of the Head of the Department. - 3.
 Candidates who hold the MA (Social Sciences) Degree with qualification in Social Work will not be eligible for the Master in Social Work. - 4.
 Every candidate for the Degree must obtain a pass in all work submitted to the Board of Examiners.
 These shall consist of, at least, 5 essays, 2 practice studies and one dissertation.
 Candidates must also pass two assessed fieldwork placements.
-Students who pass all the requirements except for the dissertation will be awarded the Diploma in Social Work. - 5.
+Students who pass all the requirements except for the dissertation will be awarded the Diploma in Social Work.
+Students who do not pass the practical work or the dissertation but who pass required academic coursework will be awarded the Diploma in Social Studies. - 5.
 The examiners for the Degree shall be such Professors and Lecturers in the University as the Senatus shall designate and such additional examiners as the University Court, on the recommendation of the Senatus, shall appoint.
 All candidates must normally obtain the Certificate of Basic Information Technology Competence before proceeding to the second year. - 6.
 Before proceeding to the second year of the course students shall have satisfied the Board of Examiners of their readiness to do so.